contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 The template hierarchy can be displayed from the command line with the [`debug:contao-twig` command](https://docs.contao.org/dev/framework/templates/debugging/#debug-contao-twig-command).
-Also note the [corresponding section in the manual](/en/cli) when using the command line command.
+Also note the [corresponding section in the manual](/en/cli) when using the command.

 ## Extend